 I just loved Bilbao and San Sebastián.
 They both offered so much more in terms of beauty, welcome and of course amazing food than I’d anticipated.
 I’m so glad I’ve made the trip at last and I’m sure that it won’t be my last and sometime I’ll have to go back.

-You can now save this article on to your smartphone or tablet with GPSmyCity app and for a small fee upgrade to get GPS with a city map you can use to guide you round, which doesn’t need internet connection.
+You can now read this article and more on San Sebastian on to your smartphone or tablet with GPSmyCity app.
 Click here for link.